Plugin Hooks

 onBeforeCreateCompiler is a callback function that is triggered after the Compiler instance has been created, but before the build process begins.
 This hook is called when you run rsbuild.startDevServer, rsbuild.build, or rsbuild.createCompiler.

 You can access the Rspack configuration array through the bundlerConfigs parameter.
-The array may contain one or more Rspack configurations, depending on the value of the Rsbuild's output.targets configuration.
+The array may contain one or more Rspack configurations.
+It depends on whether multiple environments are configured.

 • Type: